 Skip to main content

-What does registration with the BC College of Nurses and Midwives mean?
+What does licensing with the BC College of Nurses and Midwives mean?

-Registrants of the BCCNM have met all the criteria for registration and, in the best judgement of the Registration Committee, are competent, current and safe practitioners.
-Registered midwives have access to the guidelines, policies and other documents developed by BCCNM to assist them in providing high quality midwifery service in the province of British Columbia (B.C.).
+BCCNM licensees have met all of the criteria for licensure and, in the best judgement of the License Committee, are competent, current and safe practitioners.
+Licensed midwives have access to the guidelines, policies and other documents developed by BCCNM to assist them in providing high quality midwifery service in the province of British Columbia (B.C.).
 A registered midwife must:

-• practice within the midwifery scope and model of practice and according to the Midwives Regulation, Bylaws of the BC College of Nurses and Midwives, Standards of Practice, and Code of Ethics;
+• practice within the midwifery scope and model of practice and according to the Midwives Regulation, BCCNM bylaws, standards of practice, and code of ethics;

-• meet the continuing competency and quality assurance requirements, and annual registration requirements set by BCCNM.
+• meet the quality assurance requirements, and annual licensure requirements set by BCCNM.

-The following classes of registrants are established in the BCCNM Bylaws:
+The following classes of licenses are established in the BCCNM bylaws:

-For detailed information on the classes of registrants and their respective requirements for registration, please refer to BCCNM Bylaws.
+For detailed information on the classes of licenses and their respective requirements for licensure, please refer to BCCNM bylaws.

-The BCCNM Registration Committee is responsible for determining who is qualified to practice midwifery in B.C. and conducts and oversees the registration process.
-The Registration Committee includes both appointed public members and B.C. registered midwives.
+The BCCNM Licence Committee is responsible for determining who is qualified to practice midwifery in B.C. and conducts and oversees the licensure process.
+The Licence Committee includes both appointed public members and B.C. licensed midwives.

-On the left-hand column, you'll find the How to apply link that takes you to the pages where you'll find the registration requirements and process involved for each midwife registration category.
+On the left-hand column, you'll find the How to apply link that takes you to the pages where you'll find the licensure requirements and process involved for each midwife license category.

-Visit the Fees page.
-Each registrant, except a non-practising midwife registrant, must obtain and at all times maintain professional liability insurance at the level set out in BCCNM bylaws.
+Visit the fees page.
+Each licensee must obtain and at all times maintain professional liability insurance at the level set out in BCCNM bylaws.
 The Midwives Association of BC is responsible for negotiating the funding contract for midwifery services in B.C. and professional liability insurance is accessed through membership with MABC.
 For information on the cost of professional liability insurance, please contact MABC.

 900 – 200 Granville St